 Make up should be avoided for 48 hours.

-It is helpful to apply Auriderm cream or Restylane cream to the tear trough areas and to undertake gentle side to side massage twice a day for a week.
+It is helpful to apply Auriderm cream to the tear trough areas and to undertake gentle side to side massage twice a day for 2-3 days.
 This can be purchased from the Face & Eye Clinic.

-You are advised to sleep with the head raised approximately 30 degrees to help to minimize any eyelid swelling.
+You are advised to sleep with the head raised approximately 30 degrees for 1-2 nights to help to minimize any eyelid swelling.

 Contact lenses can still be worn following this type of treatment.